GENI-NSF/geni-tools/README.txt

    Supply the --debug argument for more detailed logging.

+   Supply --user_cred_duration or --slice_duration to modify the default lifetime of those credentials.

    See the gcf_config clearinghouse section for relevant constants.
 Note that slice URNs are globally unique, and constrained to be proper children of their Clearinghouse (Slice Authority).
 Another